All Episodes

 Somebody dialed it.

-We also have, if the line gets busy, because I remember the last time I was on your show, the phone rang solid for three days.
+But we also have, if the line gets busy, because I remember the last time I was on your show, the phone rang solid for three days.

-We have a secondary number with us.
+We have a secondary number with a call fulfillment service.

 If you get a busy number, you can call there and they'll get your order.